stephenlb/quantum-ml/readme.md

 we can instead sample 10x fewer times keeping a cache of the most recent quantum samples.

-It's not needed to obtain a quantum sample every epoch.
+Quantum sampling isn't needed on each epoch.
 The convergence hasn't approached most recent sampling optimizations.
 This approach may reduce training time.